are delighted to report that the Alabaster

 1.00 p.m.
 Lunch at Castle Inn, Framlingham.
 Choice of Roast; Beef, Pork or Chicken + Dessert for less than £10!

-he was transferred here from the Tower of London in 1601.
+was imprisoned: he was transferred here from the Tower of London in

 The cost: £4.30 per person, £3.30 for concessions (OAPs!) and free if you are a member of English Heritage – but do remember your card!
 We get a discount if we all pay in a block so I will do something complicated, collecting the money while we eat!